zaporylie/drupal-stage_file_proxy_private/README.md

 **Please, do not keep passwords in variables if your env is public!
 Thanks ;)**

-Download private files form production through ssh if it doesn't exists in local filesystem.
+Download private file from production to development environment through ssh if it doesn't exists in local filesystem (on demand).

 ## Requirements: